pmonks/alfresco-cloud-sample-grails/README.md

 -----------
 A sample Grails app that demonstrates the use of OAuth2 to connect to the Alfresco Cloud's Public APIs.
 It calls read-only APIs only (the "list networks" and "list sites" APIs, specifically), so is safe for use against your Alfresco Cloud account.

-Note: it does _not_ fully implement all of the OAuth2 flows - in particular the refresh flows (for both access tokens and refresh tokens) aren't implemented yet.
+Note: it does _not_ fully implement all of the OAuth2 flows - in particular the access token refresh flow isn't implemented yet.
 YMMV!

 Pre-requisites
 --------------